 ‘My name is Angelika and I’ve two children here, Adrain who is 5 and Nicola who is 10.
 We started in the winter about a year ago.
 We always do a lot together and now I’ve started coming here with them on a Tuesday night when they have a women’s group.
 I came here in 2004 from Poland and I’ve always been around this area.
 I’m by myself, no family, to be honest I’ve no one to look after my kids so if we want to do something we do it together, ice skating, football and now BMX.
 The children respond really well here.
 My son had a few issues with his behaviour but he always asks me ‘Don’t tell Nigel the coach’.
 It’s helped him.
 We’ve always been sporty as a family and this is something that goes back.
 Every year we go on a holiday to Poland to see my family and every year we take part in a competition which involves racing up the lighthouse’s that dot the coast of Poland along the Baltic.
 I’m from a town called Świnoujście and we’d race up the steps inside the lighthouse together.
 My daughter this year won the under 16 girls, she’s only ten.
 We used to ride horses together, me and my kids, in Poland.
 But here it’s too expensive, here its BMX’.

 It’s Halloween and training is in full swing.
 Nigel is asking the riders to focus and to commit to their session, to work through their tiredness.
-He’s jokes with them too, pretending to square up to one rider, teasing them about being tired.
+He jokes with them too, pretending to square up to one rider, teasing them about being tired.
 The atmosphere is one of fun, hard work and camaraderie.
 Sometime later I’m stood high up on the start gate when a teenager in head to toe in black with his hood up starts to run down the middle of the road adjacent to the track, he’s firing off fireworks at waist height form a basic weapon straight into the traffic.
 Smoke floods across the track and through the trees, red explosions light up the sky as fireworks bounce off windscreens and bus passengers move back from their window seats.
 It’s a quite a a site but the bikes still run around the track.
 Coach Nigel spots this and immediately beckons all the young riders to the other side of the track, he calls for support from parents to assist.
 The young man eventually runs off, sirens follow minutes later, the smoke clears but the smell remains.
 Eventually we all make it back to the starting gate and training resumes.
 Nigel manages this incident seamlessly.
 There is a high level of awareness that is apparent.
 This kind of incident is a reminder of the great work the club is doing, the kids firing fireworks into the direction of oncoming cars are the very kids Nigel and CK and their team are working with.
 It’s a shame that most articles or documentaries made about the club perhaps inevitably draw on where there club is, the weight of Peckham the neighbourhood is carried by the club.
-I feel the club could do with a break, it’s done great things without having to justify this against the backdrop of the problems of modern urban Britain, still it’s hard not link the two.
-This is great work the club does, direct and full of joy, reaching out to young people in a way that is proven to work.
+I feel the club could do with a break, it’s done great things without having to justify this against the backdrop of the problems of modern urban Britain, still it’s hard not to link the two.
+This is great work the club does, direct and full of joy, reaching out to young people in a way that is proven.
 Be there, always.
 Be in their community.
 Be around, be reliable, be seen.
-The reliability and sense of duty is something the club provides and wants to create this in the riders themselves.